 A faculty member or other designated instructor may also carry a weapon for instructional purposes when authorized by HCC.
-The faculty member must notify the immediate supervisor of the intent to use a weapon for instructional purposes prior to the class.
-The faculty member or instructor must give advanced written notification to the director of security services at the beginning of each semester.
-Weapons must not be left unattended and must be locked in a secure location immediately prior to and after use in class.
+The faculty member must notify the immediate supervisor, the area department chair, and the division dean of the intent to use a weapon for instructional purposes prior to the class.
+The faculty member or designated instructor must give advanced written notification to the director of public safety at least two weeks in advance or on a case-by-case basis at the discretion of the director of public safety.
+Weapons may not be left unattended and must be locked in a secure location immediately prior to and after use in class.

-Policy Manual Review/Revision: 03/08/13
+Policy Manual Review/Revision: 04/10/15